ds54e/sv-mint/docs/plugins/module_name_matches_filename.md

 ## Description
 - Warn when the module or package name does not match the file name
-- Why: Matching filenames simplifies navigation and tooling expectations.
+- Matching filenames simplifies navigation and tooling expectations.
 ## Good

 `module_filename_match_ok.sv`